jolatechno/torchConvNd/README.md

-A library to compute N-D convolution in pytorch, using `Linear` filter, arbitrary `nn.Module` filter, and to automaticly calculate convolution parameters on the fly to obtain a desired output shape.
+A library to compute N-D convolutions and transposed convolutions in pytorch, using `Linear` filter, arbitrary `nn.Module` filter.

 # Instalation